-When a student is going to be absent, they are required to notify: 1) the Clerkship Coordinator BEFORE their shift begins.
-Acceptable forms of notification are: email (preferred), phone call, or text message.
-Please see individual Clerkship Syllabus for Clerkship-specific contact requirements; 2) The Office of Student Affairs by emailing plfabsence@ttuhsc.edu.
+When a student is going to be absent, s/he is required to notify:

+- 1) The clerkship coordinator before the beginning of the shift.
+Acceptable forms of notification are email (preferred), phone calls, and text messages.
+Please refer to the individual clerkship syllabus for clerkship-specific contact requirements - 2) The Office of Student Affairs by emailing plfabsence@ttuhsc.edu.

-Documentation of Absence (Third and Fourth Year)
+>Documentation of Absences (Third and Fourth Years)